atmasphere/mc-coal/docs/source/data_api.rst

   :status 200 OK: Successfully queried the play sessions.

-    :Response Data: - **play_sessions** -- The list of the player's play sessions.
+    :Response Data: - **sessions** -- The list of the player's play sessions.
-                    - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
+                    - **cursor** -- If more results are available, this value will be the string to be passed back into this resource to query the next set of results.
 If no more results are available, this field will be absent.

-    Each entry in **play_sessions** is a dictionary of the player's play session information.
-See :ref:`Play session response data <play_session_response_data>`
+    Each entry in **sessions** is a dictionary of the player's play session information.
+See :ref:`Play session response data <session_response_data>`

   **Example request**:

   .. sourcecode:: http

-    GET /api/data/player/gumptionthomas/session HTTP/1.1
+    GET /api/v1/data/players/gumptionthomas/session HTTP/1.1

   **Example response**: